ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 WantedBy=multi-user.target
 ```

-The second file is created with the command:
+A second file is created:

 ```
 sudo nano /etc/systemd/system/jupyter.service
 ```

-AA
+This simple service starts Jupyter Notebook with the previously generated config in the user home directory.
+Its content is the following:

 ```
 [Unit]